How To Spot A Lottery Scam

 But sadly it's far more likely to be another lottery scam.
 These are far more common than you may realise, and turn up in millions of email inboxes every day.
 They vary in content and mention anything from winning a million dollars to millions of Euros.

 They often quote plausible sounding names such as 'Europe Lottery International' in an attempt to sound genuine.
-They now even quote names of perfectly respectable companies such as Virtual World Direct (a UK syndicate operator) in an attempt to convince you they are real.
+They even use the names of real companies and copy their logos, all in an attempt to convince you they are real.

 So how can you tell if it is a lottery scam?